mycodedstuff/pibot/README.md

 ## Why PiBot?
 I run this bot on a Raspberry Pi 4B, hence the name `PiBot`

+## How do I use it?
+I've setup this as a startup script on my Raspberry Pi 4B (with an external 1TB HDD) and have setup [Plex Media Server](https://www.plex.tv/media-server-downloads/) on it.
+[Guide for Raspberry Pi](https://pimylifeup.com/raspberry-pi-plex-server/)

+This allows me to send any telegram media to the bot and once downloaded I can stream it to any device I want.
+Plex will automatically organize the contents once you've setup the download directory as a library.

 ## Why has it implemented a telegram client?
-Thing is as of writing this document Telegram allows bots to download anything up to 20MB in size which is pretty low for most of the media you will use it for.
+Thing is as of writing this document Telegram allows bots to download anything up to `20MB` in size which is pretty low for most of the media you will use it for.
 Hence logging in with your telegram credentials helps in downloading the huge media files.

 ## Prerequisites
 * Create a bot using [@BotFather](https://t.me/botfather) on telegram and get bot token, here is a [guide](https://core.telegram.org/bots#6-botfather) to help you out
 * Goto https://my.telegram.org and get api_id and api_hash.
 [Guide for reference](https://core.telegram.org/api/obtaining_api_id)
-* Setup Node v12 on the system you will use it on (I recommend using [nvm](https://github.com/nvm-sh/nvm))
+* Setup `Node v12` on the system you will use it on (I recommend using [nvm](https://github.com/nvm-sh/nvm))

 ## Steps to configure PiBot
 I would recommend using the test credentials first to test things out.
-Once things are working then you can use you're actual credentials.
+Once things are working then you can use your actual credentials.
 Jump to [How to test it](#how-to-test-it) section below
 ```shell
 # Use git to clone the project
 git clone https://github.com/mycodedstuff/pibot.git